itoleck/WindowsPerformance/ETW/Tools/WPT/Practice Traces/README.md

 - **CaseOfThe30SecondFileExplorer.etl** - Can you find out why Windows Explorer was slow to show the "My Computer" files and folders?

-- **HighKernelCPU.etl** - Can you find the reason for high Kernel CPU usage?

 - **LongShutdown.etl** - Can you find out why Windows took too long to shutdown?

 - [**DiskIOHigh.etl**](https://github.com/itoleck/WindowsPerformance/issues/2) - Can you find out why the Disk/s were very utilized in this trace?